← Back Published on

 Section 3: Freaks of Salvation

 Interestingly, Ligotti carves out a separate niche for Buddhism, whose principles of “life as suffering” and “the rejection of human cravings” are inseparable from pessimism, in his eyes.
 This is a contentious point of argument, as Buddhists would see themselves on a path to betterment and enlightenment—seeking a Nirvana whose existence Ligotti flatly denies.
-However, the mere fact that hundreds of millions of Buddhists are willing to accept Life as a place of perpetual, endless suffering seems to make Mister Ligotti, for lack of a better word, content.
+However, the mere fact that hundreds of millions of Buddhists are willing to accept Life as a place of perpetual, endless suffering seems to make Mister Ligotti happy.
 The fact that Buddhists maintain that we know nothing, that we are nothing, and that the Self matters not, turns these believers into unwilling bedfellows with the Pessimists.
-(Why Mister Ligotti is less charitable to Christianity, which holds a similarly macabre view of Life as a sinful struggle, is not clearly spelled out here; but likely has to do with the emphasis on individualism, ego, and self-importance granted to Christ’s followers).

 Section 4: Sick to Death

-One might naturally expect a robust conversation about death like this one.
+One might naturally expect a robust conversation about death in a book like this one.
 But in this section, Ligotti’s focus is largely on dying.
 He delves into the virtues of euthanasia, arguing that it is a moral imperative that society discover humane ways to end human life.
 To force an unwilling person to live in a state of suffering is a criminal travesty, if not an immoral perversion.
-(See Footnote 3, “A Physician’s Thoughts on Euthanasia”).

 *